Bullville, New York

 Bullville is a populated place located in the Town of Crawford in Orange County, New York, United States.
 It is located at the junction of routes NY-17K and NY-302.
-Bulville is the site of a United States Post Office and is served by the postal code 10915.
+Bullville is the site of a United States Post Office and is served by the postal code 10915.

 Bullville was one of the original four important settlements in the Town of Crawford.